SergheiMihailov/adapt_med_seg/blogpost.md

 ## Datasets

-In our work, we consider two *modalities* from the volumetric medical image segmentation domain: Computerized Tomography (CT) and Magnetic Resonance Imaging (MRI), and employ different adaptation methods to improve performance on different modalities and tasks.
+In our work, we consider two *modalities* from the volumetric medical image segmentation domain: Computed Tomography (CT) and Magnetic Resonance Imaging (MRI), and employ different adaptation methods to improve performance on different modalities and tasks.
 For this reason, we re-used part of the M3D-Seg dataset, released by Bai et. al 2024 [[33]](#ref33), and extended it using 6 public MRI segmentation datasets for training.
 Please refer to [Table 1](#tab1) for a comprehensive summary.

-### Computerized Tomography Data
+### Computed Tomography Data

 We reused the M3D-Seg dataset, used in the fine-tuning phase of the SegVol model [[1]](#ref1).
 It was released by [33](#ref33), and is currently one of the largest volumetric image segmentation datasets available[^3].
 It consists of $5\,771$ CT images, along with $149\,000$ segmentation masks, from a total of $25$ publicly available datasets.
 The authors made an effort to standardize the data across a wide range of data quality, format and sample sizes.
 Interstingly, the preprocessing pipeline used is relatively simple compared to common practices in the medical image segmentation domain.